 Serverless Application Center allows you to view resource binding information.
 However, you cannot manage resources in Serverless Application Center.

-, the resource description file in the code repository, to manage resources.
-If you perform operations on resources on the resource management page but you do not modify the s.yaml file of the code repository, the resources may be overwritten.
+file, a resource description file in the code repository, to manage resources.
+If you perform operations on resources on the resource management page but do not modify the s.yaml file of the code repository, the resources may be overwritten.
 For example, the s.yaml file of a code repository in a branch of an environment specifies that the memory size of a function is 1,024 MB.
 A developer directly changes the memory size of the function to 2,048 MB on the resource management page but does not modify the s.yaml file in the code repository.
 After the pipeline deployment of the environment is triggered, the memory size of the function changes from 2,048 MB back to 1,024 MB.

 Cloud-based development

 Serverless Application Center provides cloud-based development capabilities.
-On the Cloud Development tab of the application details page, click Initialize Repository to initialize code.
+On the Cloud Development tab of the application details page, click Initialize Code Repository to initialize code.

 After the initialization, you can view the code in WebIDE and perform basic development and debugging operations.
 After you perform an operation, you can use a terminal or Git plug-in to push the code to a code repository.
 You can also click Save Code to Repository in the upper-left corner to add, commit, and push the code.